bpi/bhq_translation/README.md

 *  aud_chatter (In the Know).

 ## Beta exercises  - do not translate
-Do not tranlslate beta exerciises.
+Do not tranlslate beta exercises.
 Beta exercises include the following:
 *  categorization (Categorization)
 *  beep_seeker (Beep Seeker)
 *  gabor_memory (name-gabor_memory)